 Supporting Children & Young People

-Domestic abuse can affect anyone of any age.
-Children and young people need emotional and practical support when they experience domestic abuse either directly or when they have witnessed it in their home.
+Domestic abuse can affect people of all ages.
+Children and young people often need emotional and practical support when they experience domestic abuse themselves or when they witness it happening in their home.

-The NSPCC estimate 1 in 5 children in the UK are at serious risk of long-term physical and mental health problems having witnessed or been exposed to domestic abuse during their childhood.
+Research from the NSPCC estimates that 1 in 5 children in the UK are at risk of developing long-term physical and mental health problems after witnessing or being exposed to domestic abuse during childhood.

-Our new Outreach Service is funded by the Glasgow City Council Community Fund.
-This service is available throughout Glasgow and is active across East Renfrewshire, reaching children and young people in these parts and ensuring they get the right support.
+Our Children and Young People Outreach Service is funded by the Glasgow City Council Community Fund.
+The service is available across Glasgow and is also active in East Renfrewshire, helping ensure that children and young people in these areas can access the support they need.

 Useful terminology